polmic/catmotion-sb/Readme.md

 Serve the videos recorded by a video monitoring system installed on a Linux (Centos) server.
 The server records the videos using [motion](https://motion-project.github.io/) and stores them on its filesystem.

-This app will gather the videos and store them in a *MongoDb* database in order to serve them to an [*Angular* front](https://github.com/polmic/catmotion-ng) on demand.
+This app will gather the videos and store them in a *MongoDb GridFS* database in order to serve them to an [*Angular* front](https://github.com/polmic/catmotion-ng) on demand.